orkoden/Urbanizer/README.md

 Das Programm ist im Ordner [website release](https://github.com/orkoden/Urbanizer/tree/RC/website%20release) verfügbar zum Download für Mac, Linux, Windows..
 You can download the application from the [website release](https://github.com/orkoden/Urbanizer/tree/RC/website%20release) folder for Mac, Linux, Windows..

+Urbanizer requires Java 1.5 or newer installed on your operating system.

+The Mac release no longer runs on current versions of macOS, I haven't tested Windoes.
+You can download the Linux version instead.
+After unpacking the zip file, double click on `Urbanizer/Urbanizer` to start the shell script that launched Urbanizer.
+If that doesnt work try running it from the Terminal.

 Instruction
 -----------